spell-music/csound-expression/tutorial/chapters/appendix/Overview.markdown

 diskin2 :: Tuple a => Str -> Sig -> a
 ~~~

-The function `diskin2` reads only wav files.
+The function `diskin2` reads only wav-files.
 The additional parameter is
 the speed of the playback.